subramaniashiva/blog-reader-meteor/README.md

 This is an app for reading one of the famous tamil blogs [http://www.nisaptham.com](http://www.nisaptham.com).This app is built using Meteor so you can use this code base to create a web-app or an android or an iOS app.
 The Android app is out already and it can be downloaded from [here](https://play.google.com/store/apps/details?id=com.nisaptham.siva)

-Though this app is aimed at reading the nisaptham.com blog, it can be used to read any blogs (provided the blog is provided by blogger.com).
-You more than welcome to improve this app by adding new features / fixing bugs / or giving suggestions
+Though this app is aimed at reading the nisaptham.com blog, it can be used to read any blogs (provided the blog is from blogger.com).
+You are more than welcome to improve this app by adding new features / fixing bugs / or giving suggestions

 Setup
 -----